VzBoT3D/docs/docs/vz235_mellow/top_cover/front.md

 ### Step 3

-Screw the latches to the door panels using the M3 buttonheads
+Screw the latches to the door panels using the M3 x 10 BHCS

 ![Mounted](../../assets/images/manual/vz235_printed/top_cover/latches_mounted.png)